PetarSimonovic/MERN_crib_sheet/README.md

 Navigate to the folder that will store the project.

 The name of the project for this crib sheet is ```nodetest1```

+Note that the command below also specifies that views will be rendered with EJS.

 ```
 express --view="ejs" nodetest1